pharo-ai/linear-models-posts/using-logistic-regression.md

 ## [About normalization](#About-normalization)

 If you try to run all the code that we wrote until now, you most likely saw an exception with the message: `The model is starting to diverge.
-Try setting up a smaller learning rate or normalizing your data.`.
-It is normal!
+Try setting up a smaller learning rate or normalizing your data.` It is normal!
 Usually, a model starts to diverge when the data is not normalize or the learning rate is too high.
 In this case is because the data is not normalized.

 ### What is normalization?